 Eric Neill is an Enterprise Architecture at Lexmark International with a focus on cloud, back office and related processes.
 He has more than 40 years of BA experience in a variety of roles.
 Prior to joining Lexmark in 2007, Eric was worldwide director for lean enterprise with Telex Corporation.
 Eric has served as program manager, consulting practice operations manager, project manager, factory plant manager, and several other roles in engineered manufacturing, firearms and entertainment industries.
 Eric holds the PMP and CSCP (supply chain) certifications.
 Eric also holds an ITIL Foundation, Six Sigma Champion and Yellow Belt certifications.
 Eric is immediate past president of Bluegrass PMI Chapter, VP of Education of the Bluegrass APICS Chapter, Vice-Chair of the KY ASUG Chapter, a 2014 member of the Board of Examiners for KYPCE, as well as a founding member of the Bluegrass BA Chapter Board of Directors.
 Eric instructs several supply chain certification courses annually.
 He is married and has three daughters.
 He lives in Lexington, KY with his wife and youngest of three daughters.
 He wants the community to have a broader understanding and appreciation for the role of business analysts and business architects.

-Aaron Whittenberger has 29 years of Business and Information Technology experience, including 16 years of business analysis and 15 years as a Consultant.
-He earned his Certified Business Analyst ProfessionalTM (CBAP®) certification in 2008.
-Aaron current serves as Director of Technology for Bluegrass IIBA Chapter, as well as serves the IIBA® as Regional Director of the Americas Eastern Region and former Co-Chairperson of the Role Delineation Committee, responsible for the relevancy and validity of the IIBA® certification program.
+Aaron Whittenberger has 30 years of Business and Information Technology experience, including 17 years of business analysis and 15 years as a Consultant.
+He earned his Certified Business Analyst ProfessionalTM (CBAP®) certification in 2008, and his Certified Scrum Product Owner (CSPO®) in 2018.
+Aaron currently serves as Director of Technology for Bluegrass IIBA Chapter, as well as currently serves the IIBA® as Regional Director of the Americas Eastern Region.
 Aaron lives in Independence, KY and has four children.
 He recently retired from umpiring high school baseball, but still enjoys watching his kids play soccer, football and baseball.
-Just a few months ago he participated in his first ever game of cricket with his co-workers.
+Just a few years ago he participated in his first ever game of cricket with his co-workers.
 For himself, Aaron enjoys a good round of golf, we’ll see if he ever has one.
-Aaron hopes that the Bluegrass Business Analysis Chapter brings a business analysis educational program to the area to spark innovation and creative thinking and raise the level of business analysis performed for organizations in the Bluegrass area.
+Aaron hopes that the Bluegrass IIBA Chapter brings a business analysis educational program to the area to spark innovation and creative thinking and raise the level of business analysis performed for organizations in the Bluegrass area.
 This will raise the awareness of the value of business analysts as change agents to allow organizations to gain competitive advantage in the marketplace.